Frequently Asked Questions

 - The EMA sets up the service charge budget.
 We analyse this budget, and challenge where necessary but ultimately the charges levied can vary substantially between different EMAs, as well as be somewhat different to those we would charge

 - The EMA charges a management fee to cover their costs and profit margin.
-We also add a management fee on top of the EMA’s figures to cover our costs (e.g. maintenance of your rent and service charge account and the cost of running our customer care line), as well as an audit fee to cover the cost of producing annual accounts.
+We also add a management fee on top of the EMA’s figures to cover our costs (e.g. maintenance of your rent and service charge account, the cost of running our customer care line etc), as well as an audit fee to cover the cost of an external auditor reviewing the annual accounts.
 Our charges are combined with the EMAs’ costs, so that you just pay one monthly charge

 How much you pay is decided by the terms of your lease.
 You cannot be charged for any costs that the lease does not allow for.